 7 Signs Your Flu Is Way More Serious Than You Think

-For most healthy adults, a bout of the flu simply means a few days off from studies or work.
+For most healthy adults, about the flu simply means a few days off from studies or work.
 However, there are times when even the simple flu can turn deadly as it can cause complications and secondary infections.

 People who have chronic medical conditions such as asthma, diabetes, heart disease, obesity or cancer are at a higher risk of developing flu complications.
 Here are 7 signs that your flu is more serious than you think: